 Advantages of Implementing a Predictive Maintenance Strategy

-A maintenance strategy helps an organization reduce the risk of losing a piece of equipment before its expected lifecycle and to improve the chances that it runs effectively and efficiently during its lifecycle.
+A predictive maintenance (PdM) strategy helps an organization reduce the risk of losing a piece of equipment before its expected lifecycle and to improve the chances that it runs effectively and efficiently during its lifecycle.
 As maintenance strategies and technology have improved, organizations have been able to decrease those risks and increase those chances more.
 This in turn reduces both capital and operational expenditures.
 Beyond cost savings, organizations also benefit from improved reliability and availability.

 As organizations continue to look for methods and ways to reduce costs and improve reliability, organizations have implemented predictive maintenance (PdM) strategies across their fleets and equipment.
-Unlike other preventive and reactive maintenance types, PdM uses real-time equipment insights to determine when and if a piece of equipment needs intervention.
+Unlike other preventive and reactive maintenance types, PdM strategy uses real-time equipment insights to determine when and if a piece of equipment needs intervention.
 By planning and prioritizing maintenance activities based on the actual condition, an organization can reduce unnecessary maintenance activities and reduce avoidable downtimes.

 How does a PdM Strategy Reduce Unnecessary Maintenance Activities?